-Jean Deleage, Ph.D., age 65, joined us as a director in January 1997.
+Jean Deleage, PhD, age 64, joined us as a director in January 1997.
 Dr. Deleage is a founder and has been a managing director of Alta Partners, a venture capital firm investing in information technologies and life science companies since 1996.
-In 1979, Dr. Deleage founded Burr, Egan, Deleage & Co., a venture capital firm.
+In 1979 Dr. Deleage founded Burr, Egan, Deleage & Co., a venture capital firm.
 Dr. Deleage was a founder of Sofinnova, a venture capital organization in France, and Sofinnova, Inc., the U.S. subsidiary of Sofinnova.
-Dr. Deleage currently serves on the board of directors of Kosan Biosciences, Inc., IDM Pharma, Inc. and Alexza Pharmaceuticals, Inc. Dr. Deleage received a Baccalaureate in France, a Masters Degree in electrical engineering from the Ecole Superieure d'Electricite and a Ph.D. in economics from the Sorbonne.
+Dr. Deleage currently serves on the boards of directors of Kosan Biosciences, Inc. and Xcyte Therapies, Inc. Dr. Deleage received a Baccalaureate in France, a Masters Degree in electrical engineering from the Ecole Superieure d'Electricite and a PhD in economics from the Sorbonne.

-Alan D. Frazier, age 54, joined us as a director in October 1997.
+Alan D. Frazier, age 53, joined us as a director in October 1997.
 In 1991, Mr. Frazier founded Frazier Healthcare Ventures, a venture capital firm, and has served as the managing principal since its inception.
 From 1983 to 1991, Mr. Frazier served as Executive Vice President, Chief Financial Officer and Treasurer of Immunex Corporation, a biopharmaceutical company.
 From 1980 to 1983, Mr. Frazier was a principal in the Audit Department of Arthur Young & Company (now Ernst & Young).
 He also serves on the board of trustees of the Fred Hutchinson Cancer Research Center.
-Mr. Frazier holds a B.A. in economics from the University of Washington.
+Mr. Frazier holds a BA in economics from the University of Washington.

-Peter S. Ringrose, Ph.D., age 60, joined us as a director in February 2005.
+Peter S. Ringrose, PhD, age 59, joined us as a director in February 2005.
 Dr. Ringrose's experience in the pharmaceutical industry spans more than 30 years and includes key leadership positions as Senior Vice President for Worldwide Drug Discovery and Medicinal R & D Europe at Pfizer Inc, a pharmaceutical company, and Division Director of Chemotherapy, Infectious Diseases and Molecular Sciences at the Sandoz Research Institute in Vienna, Austria.
 In 2002, Dr. Ringrose retired from Bristol-Myers Squibb, a pharmaceutical company, where he served as Chief Scientific Officer from January 2000 to December 2002, as well as President of the Pharmaceutical Research Institute from January 1996 to December 2002.
 Dr. Ringrose is currently chair of the Biotechnology and Biological Sciences Research Council (UK).
-He is a nonexecutive director of Cambridge Antibody Technology and Astex Therapeutics and serves on the scientific advisory board of Cambridge Antibody Technology, Accenture Inc., and Merlin Biosciences Limited.
-Dr. Ringrose also served on the board of governors for the New York Academy of Sciences from 1999 to 2005 and is a council member of the Foundation for Science and Technology in the United Kingdom.
-Dr. Ringrose received a B.S., an M.A. and a Ph.D. from the University of Cambridge.
+He is a nonexecutive director of Cambridge Antibody Technology and Astex Technology and serves on the scientific advisory board of Cambridge Antibody Technology and Merlin Biosciences Limited.
+Dr. Ringrose also serves on the board of governors for the New York Academy of Sciences and is a council member of the Foundation for Science and Technology in the United Kingdom.
+Dr. Ringrose received a BS, an MA and a PhD from the University of Cambridge.